Ilfaust-Rembrandt/Symphonia-of-the-Stars/content/Symphonia of the Stars/Constellations/Pathway of the Hunter, Orion Constellation.md

 - Danger Sense ◎
 - Agility ◎
 - Durability ○
-- Starlight Infusion: You can Infuse your weapons with faint starlight, which increases their durability and effectiveness.
+- Starlight Infusion (○): You can Infuse your weapons with faint starlight, which increases their durability and effectiveness.

 ### Sequence 7, Stargazer

-**Abilities**
+**NEW Abilities**

-- Starlight Materialization ○: You can shape Starlight into a small object with the maximum weight of 5kg
+- Starlight Materialization (○): You can shape Starlight into a small object with the maximum weight of 5kg
 - Durability ◎
 - Agility EX
 - Strength ○
 - Eyesight ◎
 - Danger Sense EX
-- Night Vision ○
-- Starlight Infusion ○: You can Infuse your weapons with faint starlight, which increases their durability and effectiveness.

 ### Sequence 6, Planet Shaper

-**Abilities**
+**NEW Abilities**

 - Starlight Weaving ◎: You can shape Starlight into a small object with the maximum weight of 20kg
 - Durability EX
-- Agility EX
 - Strength ◎
-- Eyesight ◎
-- Starlight Danger EX: Danger Sense now lights up nearby sources of danger or things that maybe out of place.
+- Starlight Danger (EX): Danger Sense now lights up nearby sources of danger or things that maybe out of place.
-- Starlight Infusion ○: You can Infuse your weapons with faint starlight, which increases their durability and effectiveness.

 ### Sequence 5, Starkin

-**Abilities**
+**NEW Abilities**

 - Invisibility ○
-- Durability EX
-- Agility EX
 - Eyesight EX
 - Strength ◎
 - Starlight Infusion ◎: You can Infuse your weapons with pure starlight, increasing their durability immensely and effectiveness, and adding an effect unto it, such as, Burn, Blight, Curse, Freeze, Shock, or Holy.